 At its thirteenth meeting in October 2017, the POPRC adopted the risk management evaluation (RME) on PFOA, its salts and PFOA-related compounds (UNEP/POPS/POPRC.13/7/Add.2) and recommended to the COP that it consider listing the chemicals in Annex A or B to the Convention with specific exemptions specified in decision POPRC-13/2 (also in UNEP/POPS/POPRC.13/7/Add.2 para 13).
 However, the members of the POPRC were unable to reach conclusions on whether exemptions may be needed for specific uses.
 Furthermore, additional work was needed to consider the possibility of unintentional releases and specific issues related to substance identity.

-The Committee established an intersessional work group to assess additional information to help further the discussion to be held at the fourteenth meeting to define the need for possible specific exemptions and/or acceptable purposes for certain additional applications and to evaluate their unintentional releases in the view of strengthening its recommendation to the COP.
-The Committee invited Parties and observers, including the relevant industries, to provide information that would assist the possible defining by the Committee of specific exemptions for production and use of PFOA, its salts and PFOA-related compounds in particular in the following applications:

-(a) Membranes intended for use in medical textiles, filtration in water treatment, production processes and effluent treatment: information on the scope of the applications, used amounts, availability of alternatives and socio-economic aspects;

-(b) Transported isolated intermediates in order to enable reprocessing in another site than the production site: Information on the quantities used, extent of transport and risks, and use;

-(c) Medical devices: information on specific applications/uses and timelines foreseen as needed for potential related exemptions;

-(d) Implantable medical devices: information on the quantities used, extent of transport and risks, and use;

-(e) Photo imaging sector: information on paper and printing, and information relevant for developing countries;

-(f) Automotive industry: information on spare parts;

-(g) Firefighting foams: information on chemical composition of mixtures and the volumes of pre-installed amount of firefighting foam mixtures.

-For the applications above, information regarding socio-economic aspects as well as other relevant information was also requested.

-In addition, the Committee invited Parties and observers to submit information that would assist the further evaluation by the Committee of PFOA, its salts and PFOA-related compounds in relation to its unintentional formation and release, in particular from primary aluminum production and from incomplete combustion.

 The Committee also invited Parties and observers to provide information that would assist the Committee to further evaluate the chemical identity of PFOA-related compounds chemical list and the possible exclusion of sulfluramid and 1-H-PFO from the scope of the RME.
 Sulfluramid is manufactured by using PFOSF as an intermediate.
 From a structural point of view, sulfluramid is related to PFOS.
-In the environment it degrades in significant yields to PFOS.
-Therefore, sulfluramid should be covered under the listing of PFOS, its salts and PFOSF according to Annex B of the Stockholm Convention rather than under the listing of PFOA.
-Based on the further information submitted, 1-H-PFO should not be excluded from the scope of PFOA related substances since studies suggest that a transformation to PFOA is possible.
+In the environment it degrades in significant yields to PFOS based on experimental evidence.
+However abiotic transformation to PFOA may occur.
+Therefore, sulfluramid should be covered under the listing of PFOS, its salts and PFOSF of the Stockholm Convention rather than under the listing of PFOA.
+Based on the further information submitted, 1-H-PFO should not be excluded from the scope of PFOA related substances since studies with a structural similar substance suggest that a transformation to PFOA is possible.